klauseduard/under-over-models/chapters/03-organizational-models.md

 ## 3.6 Forward-Looking Considerations

 *Note: This section presents emerging considerations rather than established practices.*

+The emerging AI integration challenges discussed in this section particularly benefit from sociotechnical systems theory (Section 3.3.4).
+The theory's emphasis on joint optimization of social and technical elements provides a framework for understanding why traditional organizational structures may struggle with AI integration.
+As AI capabilities evolve, organizations will need to adapt both their technical systems and social structures simultaneously, rather than focusing solely on technical implementation.
+The challenges of human-AI coordination, contextual understanding, and temporal flexibility all represent aspects where optimizing either technical capabilities or human processes in isolation will lead to suboptimal outcomes.

 As organizations adapt to changing environments, emerging AI capabilities are creating new organizational patterns that challenge traditional thinking about simplicity versus complexity in organizational structures.
 These developments may fundamentally shift how we balance organizational model complexity, both in the immediate term and over longer evolutionary horizons.